JustWhit3/arsenalgear-py/README.md

 - [Contributing to the repository](https://github.com/JustWhit3/arsenalgear-py/blob/main/CONTRIBUTING.md): a generic file containing detailed info about how to open an issue or send a pull request to contribute.
 - [Code documentation](https://justwhit3.github.io/arsenalgear-py/index.html): code documentation has been generated using Doxygen.

-## News from the last release

-- Added a new function [`RemoveOutliers_DF`](https://justwhit3.github.io/arsenalgear-py/namespacearsenalgear_1_1datascience.html#ad8091af135f0399eefd1cf9ff5cb4ff0).
-- Added a new function [`OrderOfMagnitude`](https://justwhit3.github.io/arsenalgear-py/namespacearsenalgear_1_1mathematics.html#a194458ac454c279b4f85b70ddb9141d2).
-- Added a new function [`chunker`](https://justwhit3.github.io/arsenalgear-py/namespacearsenalgear_1_1parallelization.html#a7995c580610863b92f988bb23aaa588e).
-- Added Doxygen documentation.
-- Added new functions.

 ## List of features

-Here you can find the list of features implemented in the current version of the library:

 ### Data science